dahas/PHP-REST-Api/README.md

 # HTTP STATUS Codes
 The API responds with the following Status Codes.
 You can change this to your liking:

+On Success:

-- Successfull GET: 200 OK
+- GET: 200 OK
-- Successfull POST: 201 Created
+- POST: 201 Created
-- Successfull PUT: 204 No Content
+- PUT: 204 No Content
-- Successfull DELETE: 205 Reset Content
+- DELETE: 205 Reset Content

+Otherwise:

 - 400 Bad Request
 - 401 Unauthorized
 - 404 Not Found